nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ### 4.9 Service management
 Services and service descriptions are managed with ``xrdsst service`` subcommands.
 Adding REST/OPENAPI3/WSDL service descriptions is performed with ``xrdsst service add-description``.
 Enabling of service descriptions is performed  with ``xrdsst service enable-description``.
 Adding access rights to services is performed  with ``xrdsst service add-rights``.
+Service parameters are updated with ``xrdsst service update-parameters``.